A Guide to Grid-Tied Solar System

 There are several major strategies to maximize the efficiency of a grid-tied solar system based on aspects like — choosing high-efficiency solar panels, incorporating solar inverters, optimal panel placement to avoid shade, and regular maintenance and cleaning.

 • Choosing high-efficiency solar panels helps to convert a higher amount of sunlight into consumable electricity compared to traditional panels.
 Generally, panels with efficiency greater than 20% are considered to be highly efficient.
 Technologies like monocrystalline silicon are used for improved performance in low-light conditions and also offer higher energy output.
+Here is more detail about solar panel efficiency.

 • Incorporating solar inverters plays an important role in converting the DC (Direct Current) generated by solar panels to AC (Alternating Current), making it usable for most household appliances.
 Therefore, selecting the right type of inverter will lead to greater efficiency of a solar system.
 And, there are many types of inverters which include — string inverters, micro-inverters, and power optimizers.